 This advice may seem a little too conspicuous, but if you buy a house at full price, then spend $50k on improvements, you likely will not make a profit.
 The obvious goal is to sell for more than you spend.
 We have found that (loosely) the ugliest house in the best neighborhood you can afford is a good investment.
 You can get a discount for the pea-green wall color and fluorescent kitchen lighting.
 These are simple, inexpensive cosmetic fixes that will add a nice ROI to the home.

 It should also be a house that you can flip quickly.
 Remember, time is money.
-This tip is especially critical for new flippers who are just getting started in the business, and others who may borrow money for the reno.
+This tip is especially critical for new flippers, and others who may borrow money for the reno.
 It is crucial to repay the loan before interest and penalties have a change to pile up.

 There is a balancing act here to adding value to a flip property- when all is said and done, you do not necessarily want the nicest house in the neighborhood.
 In this case, there is such a thing as “over-improving”.
 It would be impossible to sell a highly updated property at $500k in a $350k neighborhood.

-To help estimate how much additive value is feasible for your home, check out comps (comparable houses) to see what people are paying for similar homes both pre- and post- rehab.
+To help estimate how much additive value is feasible for your home, check out comps (comparable houses).
+Comps will show you what people are paying for similar homes both pre- and post- rehab.
 Websites such as Realtor.com and your local MLS (for Denver, that is ReColorado.com) can help you gauge price points.
 As always, your local expert realtor has the most comprehensive resources to help you pinpoint the numbers.

 Structural issues are a HUGE reno-no. Major fixes like foundation cracks and uneven floors take a lot of time and too much money to repair.
 You will spend more money fixing these issues than you will get back on the sale.